1985–86 AEK Athens F.C. season: Overview

-In the summer of 1985, AEK "moved" to the Athens Olympic Stadium due to construction works at the AEK Stadium.
-Both Olympiacos and Panathinaikos already used the same stadium as their home ground at the time, with the resulted for the first time that competitive obligations were also introduced on Saturdays, so that all 3 teams can be served competitively.
-Antonis Georgiadis left the team's bench for Olympiacos, while Zafeiropoulos hired Jacek Gmoch, who had won the 1984 double and he had reached the semi-finals of the European Cup with Panathinaikos.
-Christos Ardizoglou left the club to end his career at Apollon Athens, a team where he started his career, since for various reasons he failed to transfer to Olympiacos.
-In December, both Vangelis Vlachos and Lysandros Georgamlis left for Panathinaikos and greatly affected the team's later performance in the league.
-In the transfer period of December, AEK was strengthened with the addition of Greek-Australian expatriate, Jim Patikas.
+In the summer of 1985, AEK were forced to play their home games at the Athens Olympic Stadium, due to construction works at AEK Stadium.
+Since both Olympiacos and Panathinaikos used the same stadium as their home ground at the time, resulted in the conduction of league games on Saturday, so that all 3 teams could be served simultaneously.
+Antonis Georgiadis left the club to take over the bench of Olympiacos.
+For his replacement Andreas Zafiropoulos hired Jacek Gmoch, who had won the domestic double in 1984 and reached the semi-finals of the European Cup with Panathinaikos.
+Christos Ardizoglou left the club and returned to Apollon Athens after a failed attempt to transfer to Olympiacos.